boldbi/bold-bi-docs/docs/working-with-data-sources/connecting-to-stored-procedures.md

 # Connecting to Stored Procedures in SQL Server database

-The Bold BI allows you to use the stored procedure defined in the SQL Server database using the `Microsoft SQL` connection.
+Bold BI allows you to use the stored procedure defined in the SQL Server database using the `Microsoft SQL` connection.

 > **NOTE:** You can connect to a database hosted in the Microsoft SQL Server whose version should be 2012 or above.